37 Best Things To Do In Florence, Italy

 Accademia Gallery

-Visiting the Accademia is one of the best things to do in Florence – something you truly can’t miss if it is your first time in the city.
+Visiting the Accademia is one of the best things to do in Florence—something you truly can’t miss if you are visiting for the first time.

-At the turn of the 18th century, the grand duke of Lorena Pietro Leopoldo decided to put all art schools in Florence into a single space, giving birth to the First Fine Arts Academy in the city.
+At the turn of the 18th century, the Grand Duke of Lorena Pietro Leopoldo decided to consolidate all art schools in Florence into a single space, establishing the First Fine Arts Academy in the city.

 It is perhaps most famous for Michelangelo’s incredible sculptures.
 The Hall of Prisoners, which preserves his unfinished ‘Slaves’, leads to David’s statue exposed under a circular skylight.